cj-casey/EC503-Final-Project/README.md

 TF-IDF standalone is implemented using the TFIDF vectorizer from Sci-Kit Learn.
 By default it utilizes the values of min_df = 3 and max_df = 0.95.
 This ensure that words are included
 ### Feature Selection
+## Chi-Squared
+Implemented with scikit-learn.
+The chi-squared test is used to determine the independence of two events.
+In this case, the chi-squared test is used to determine the independence of the word features and newsgroup labels.
+The test utilizes the k hyperparameter, where the features with the k highest Chi-Squared scores are selected.

+## Mutual Information
+Implemented with scikit-learn.
+The mutual information test is used to determine the mutual information between two events.
+In this case, the mutual information test is used to determine the mutual information between the word features and newsgroup labels.
+The test utilizes the k hyperparameter, where the features with the k highest mutual information scores are selected.

 ### Model (SVM, Random Forest, Multinomial Naive Bayes)
 ## SVM